mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 10. Static analysis
 -------------------

-PHPSTAN is another amazing tool that will find bugs for you.
+PHPSTAN is another amazing tool that detects bugs for you.
 It's better to run it on the whole codebase including core Mautic so it's aware of all classes.

 Run ``composer phpstan``

 If your plugin has way too many PHPSTAN errors than you can handle right now, consider using [PHPSTAN baseline](https://phpstan.org/user-guide/baseline).
-It allows you to store your tech debt to a file and it will force you to write better code from now on.
+It allows you to store your tech debt to a single file and it forces you to write better code from now on.
 And you can reduce the baseline by small chunks every month to get to 0.

 Conclusion
 ----------